 - Bring the pot to a boil then fold the rice in so everything is combined.

-- Reduce the heat to low and simmer for 45 minutes (check and fold the rice nearer to the finish time, it should be soft and fluffy, if it still grainy add a splash of water and leave to simmer for another 5-10 minutes)
+- Reduce the heat to low and simmer for roughly 45 minutes (check and fold the rice half way through and nearer to the finish time (cover the rice back over the same way with the cling film.
+It should be soft and fluffy, if it is still grainy add some of the water/coconut that you have on standby and leave to simmer for another 5-10 minutes).

 Jamaican pigeon peas and rice is also a very popular dish which is known as “Gungo Peas and Rice.”
 Just like this recipe, it is made with coconut milk.